 We invest a portion of our stockholder capital in equity securities, which may result in significant variability in our investment results and may negatively impact stockholders' equity and reported earnings.
-Equity securities have historically produced higher returns than fixed-income investments; however, investing in equity securities may result in significant variability in investment returns from one period to the next.
+Equity securities have historically produced higher returns than fixed-income investments over an extended period; however, investing in equity securities may result in significant variability in investment returns from one period to the next.
 In volatile financial markets, we could experience significant declines in the fair value of our equity investment portfolio.
 Our equity portfolio is concentrated in particular companies and industries and, as a result, is exposed to more volatility from one period to the next.
 Net unrealized gains and losses on the Bank's equity securities portfolio are reflected in the consolidated statements of net income, regardless of whether such gains and losses are realized, which can increase the variability of the Bank's earnings and regulatory capital.

-The fair value of our debt securities can fluctuate due to factors outside of our control.
+The fair value of our held-to-maturity debt securities can fluctuate due to factors outside of our control.
 Factors beyond our control can significantly influence the fair value of the debt securities in our portfolio and can cause potential adverse changes to the fair value of these securities.
 These factors include, but are not limited to, rating agency actions with respect to individual securities, defaults by the issuer or with respect to the underlying securities, and changes in market interest rates and continued instability in the capital markets.
-Any of these factors, among others, could cause other-than-temporary impairments and realized and/or unrealized losses in future periods, which could materially and adversely affect our business, results of operations, financial condition and prospects.
-The process for determining whether impairment of a security is other than-temporary usually requires complex, subjective judgments about the future financial performance and liquidity of the issuer and any collateral underlying the security in order to assess the probability of receiving all contractual principal and interest payments on the security.
-Significant negative changes to valuations could result in impairments in the value of the Bank's securities portfolio, which could have an adverse effect on the Bank's financial condition or results of operations.
+To the extent we have securities in our portfolio from issuers that have experienced a deterioration of financial condition, or that may experience future deterioration of financial condition, the value of such securities may decline and could result in the need to establish an ACL recorded as a provision for credit loss, which could have an adverse effect on our financial condition and results of operations.